-- 54.1 that the Panel was constituted in such a way that it was not impartial. - 54.2 that there has been a material breach of these procedures that affected the fairness of the Panel's decision. - 54.3 that relevant fresh evidence has been received that might have caused a different decision to have been made, provided the student can show that it was neither reasonable nor practical to have presented the evidence to the Panel before its decision. - 54.4 Any such appeal must be received by the secretary within ten working days of the date of the written confirmation of the Panel's decision sent under Regulation 53. - 55.
+- that the Panel was constituted in such a way that it was not impartial. - that there has been a material breach of these procedures that affected the fairness of the Panel's decision. - that relevant fresh evidence has been received that might have caused a different decision to have been made, provided the student can show that it was neither reasonable nor practical to have presented the evidence to the Panel before its decision. - Any such appeal must be received by the secretary within ten working days of the date of the written confirmation of the Panel's decision sent under Regulation 56. - 57.
 A Pro-Director or their delegated representative will have the sole right of determining whether the student has presented sufficient grounds to warrant reopening the hearing.
-It will be open to a Pro-Director considering an appeal to consult the Panel Chair who heard the case in question.
-It will be open to the Pro Director (or representative) either: - 55.1 to change the penalty decided by the Panel to one which in their opinion is less serious, or - 55.2 to direct a rehearing by a different Panel, or - 55.3 to reject the appeal on the basis that the student has not presented sufficient grounds to warrant reopening the hearing, which can include dismissing the submission of new evidence. - 56.
-If the student does not appeal, they will receive final confirmation of the penalty and an explanation about its impact on their status with the School in a letter from the secretary on behalf of the Academic Registrar. - 57.
+It will be open to a Pro- Director considering an appeal to consult the Panel Chair who heard the case in question.
+It will be open to the Pro Director (or representative) either: - 57.1 to change the penalty decided by the Panel to one which in their opinion is less serious, or to direct a rehearing by a different Panel, or - 57.2 to reject the appeal on the basis that the student has not presented sufficient grounds to warrant reopening the hearing, which can include dismissing the submission of new evidence. - 58.
+If the student does not appeal, they will receive final confirmation of the penalty and an explanation about its impact on their status with the School from the secretary on behalf of the Academic Registrar. - 59.
 The consideration and conclusion of an appeal against the decision of a Panel under these Regulations will complete the procedures open to the student within the School.
 The appeal outcome will be confirmed in writing in a completion of procedures letter issued on behalf of the Academic Registrar.
-This letter will inform the student of their right to make a complaint to the Office of the Independent Adjudicator for Higher Education. - 58.
-Upon the conclusion of a misconduct case the student's results will be released, subject to ratification from the relevant examination boards.
+This letter will inform the student of their right to make a complaint to the Office of the Independent Adjudicator for Higher Education. - 60.
+Upon the conclusion of a misconduct case the student's results will be released, subject to ratification from the relevant examination boards and subject to any outstanding debts to the School.